Filtered formal groups, Cartier duality, and derived algebraic geometry: The deformation of a formal group

 \begin{prop} There is an equivalence

 \end{prop}

 \begin{proof} As pullback commutes with colimits, this amounts to identifying the delooping in the category of derived schemes over $\EuScript{Y}$.
-Note again that all objects are schemes and not stacks so that this statement makes sense.
-By the above identifications, delooping the above groupoid corresponds to taking the colimit of the nerve $N(f)$ of the map $f: \EuScript{X} \to \EuScript{Y}$, a closed immersion.
-Hence, it amounts to proving that
+Note again that all objects are schemes and not stacks, so that this statement makes sense.
+By the above identifications, delooping the above groupoid corresponds to taking the colimit of the nerve $N(f)$ of the map $f\colon \EuScript{X} \to \EuScript{Y}$, a closed immersion.
+Hence it amounts to proving that

-This is precisely the content of Theorem \ref{formaldescent}. \end{proof}
+This is precisely the content of Theorem~\ref{formaldescent}. \end{proof}

+\begin{rem} As discussed in Warning~\ref{derivedschemesnotstacks}, the formal completion $\widehat{Y}_X$ acquires the universal property of the colimit $1^* \Def_{\filstack}(\EuScript{X}/ \EuScript{Y}) $ only upon restricting to derived schemes; \textit{i.e.}, there will be an equivalence

+whenever $Z \in \on{dSch}$.
+For us this will not pose a problem because we will ultimately only be forming mapping stacks valued in derived schemes. \end{rem}

-A consequence of the above proposition is that the resulting object is pointed by $\EuScript{X}$ in the sense that there is a well defined map $\EuScript{X} \to \widehat{\EuScript{Y}_{\EuScript{X}}}$, arising from the structure map in the associated colimit diagram.
-This map is none other than the ``inclusion" of $\EuScript{X}$ into its formal thickening.
+A consequence of Proposition~\ref{genericfibercompletion} is that the resulting object is pointed by $\EuScript{X}$ in the sense that there is a well-defined map $\EuScript{X} \to \widehat{\EuScript{Y}_{\EuScript{X}}}$, arising from the structure map in the associated colimit diagram.
+This map is none other than the ``inclusion'' of $\EuScript{X}$ into its formal thickening.

-Our next order of business is somewhat predictably at this point, to identify the fiber over $ B \GG_m$ of $Def_{\filstack}(\EuScript{X}/ \EuScript{Y})$ with the normal bundle of $\EuScript{X}$ in $\EuScript{Y}$.
+Our next order of business is, somewhat predictably at this point, to identify the fiber over $ B \GG_m$ of $\Def_{\filstack}(\EuScript{X}/ \EuScript{Y})$ with the normal bundle of $\EuScript{X}$ in $\EuScript{Y}$.

 \begin{prop} There is an equivalence